drewhontz/D3ClimateChangeVisualization/README.md

 I felt that this was a pretty straightforward visualization.
 Some ideas I fiddled with but did not implement were:

-- Using a chloropleth map
+- Using a chloropleth map.

-  - I did not select this approach because I didn't have enough data to fill most of the US counties and I felt that showing change at the state level was less interesting than at the city level
+  - I did not select this approach because I didn't have enough data to fill most of the US counties and I felt that showing change at the state level was less interesting than at the city level.

 - Using a continuous color scale from blue to red, to show the degree to which the percentage increased or decreased.